 - All entrants must be competing with stand-alone startup operating companies, which excludes investment vehicles, existing company expansions, licensing entities and roll-ups.

 - Competitors must be currently enrolled in a graduate degree granting program at the University of Texas.
-Certificate, post-doctoral program and undergraduate students may be part of the company but can not participate as competitors.
+Certificate, post-doctoral program and undergraduate students may be part of the company but can not participate as presenters.

 - Participating teams are responsible for ensuring their eligibility.
 Violations will result in a team’s disqualification from the competition as well as forfeiture of any awards and prize money.